Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 • Vision changes such as painless, rapid vision loss in young adults (seen in LHON)

-Having one or more of these symptoms is not an automatic diagnosis.
-If any of these sound familiar, keep a simple symptom diary and share it with your GP, along with family history and any previous test results.
-Ask whether features point to a possible mitochondrial disorder and, if so, request referral to a specialist clinic.
+Having one or more of these ‘red flag’ symptoms is not an automatic diagnosis.
+If any of these seem familiar, keep a simple symptom diary and share it with your GP, along with your family history and any previous test results.

 What are the first steps in getting a mitochondrial disorder diagnosis?

-A GP or local community health team (e.g. paediatrician) is able to refer patients for further specialist testing based on their clinical symptoms, including for genetic testing which is freely available on the NHS.
-Depending on results, a patient may then be referred to a number of specialist teams depending on local provision and symptoms – this could be a neurologist, metabolic or neuromuscular team.
-From there a referral to one of the NHS Highly Specialised Services is recommended, so that patients can access the mitochondrial disease team and the research opportunities that this brings.
+Depending on results, a patient may then be referred to a number of specialist teams depending on local provision and symptoms – this could be a neurologist, metabolic or genetics team.
+In some cases, referral to one of the NHS Highly Specialised Services may be recommended, so that patients can access the mitochondrial disease team and the research opportunities this brings.

 How is mitochondrial disease diagnosed?

-Diagnosis brings together clinical features and targeted investigations, with genetic testing now central to confirming a mitochondrial disorder diagnosis.
+Diagnosis brings together clinical features and targeted investigations, with genetic testing now playing a central role in confirming many cases of mitochondrial disease.

 What genetic tests are available for diagnosing mitochondrial conditions?